There are endless lists of KPIs (Key Performance Indicators) online, persuading businesses that they should be measuring every. single. one. 🥵

 🧮 TCR = subscription trials started in month X ÷ subscription trials started in month X who converted to full-paying subscribers

-- Exit rates: this should be tracked at every step (it’s basically the opposite of CTR) but here it’s especially important as the payment is the final decision-making stage where the user is officially committing (or not) to payment.
+- Exit rates: this should be tracked at every step (it’s basically the opposite of CTR) but here it’s especially important as the payment is the final decision-making stage where the user is officially committing (or not) to subscription.
 This metric can give you an indication of whether your funnel as a whole is a success, whether you reassure users of your value enough, whether it might be useful to offer a free trial or introductory offer, etc.

 - Post-subscription engagement (e.g. article reading rate): this is to discover whether your audience actually consumes premium content from the moment they become a subscriber and beyond.
 Engagement can be analyzed differently according to the content producer but it should give you an idea of what content is most valued by new (and long-term) subscribers, ultimately informing you of what content you should produce in the future to increase retention.

 - Activation rate for onboarding features: not every content producer will have onboarding features but they could include newsletter sign-up or asking a user to select content that interests them.
 The activation rate of these refers to whether users actually complete the onboarding process or not.
 You can also compare activation rates to subscriber life-time value/retention - are users who activate all of your onboarding features more likely to remain a subscriber in the long-term?